 TISCreport does not itself provide any compliance consultancy services.
 We are neutral and allow all members to play their parts through their own skills and services to raise standards and awareness of supply chain transparency.
 However do we signpost to training and support line services via our members and partners.
 Or, if you have everything in hand you can simply use our statement submission service.
 The resource centre we are developing with CIPS and anti-slavery community members to support the national helpline and the register will also provide access to advice and support to organisations in complying with the Act and writing their statements via our highly competent consultancy members and partners.

 Fantastic!
 It's simple.
 Register on our site.
 Once you have verified your account by clicking the link in the email we send you, you will be able to add your company to your portfolio by click the "My Account" button at the top right of the screen, and then select the "Add companies to your dashboard" option.
 Search for your company in the search box that appears, and then "Add to dashboard".
 This will take you to the dashboard with all your companies listed.
 Select the company and you should see a list of todos.
 Click "Request Access" to be authenticated for being an administrator for that company.
-This will trigger a user authentication process against that company which will start as soon as you've paid the authentication fee (£20+VAT).
-You'll need a credit card.
+This will trigger a user authentication process against that company which will start as soon as you've paid the annual membership fee (starting from free).
+You'll need a credit card for paid membership (starting from £200+VAT).
 User authentication can take up to five working days (just like Companies House), but you will then be sent the access code for your company.